python/devguide/triaging.rst

 An important component of triaging PRs and issues on GitHub involves appropriately categorizing them through the usage of labels.

-invalid - Used manually for PRs that do not meet basic requirements and can be automatically added by bedevere when authors attempt to merge maintenace branches into the master branch.
+invalid - Used manually for PRs that do not meet basic requirements and automatically added by bedevere when PR authors attempt to merge maintenace branches into the master branch.
 During competitions, this label casues the PR to not count towards the author's contributions.